torokrolf/homelab/03-Network_and_Services/README_HU.md

 ---

-# 1. Network and services
+# 1. Network and Services

 ---

-## 1.1 Network and Services
+## 1.1 Table of Contents

 | Service / Area                         | Tools / Software |
 |----------------------------------------|--------------------------------------------------------------------|